okranix/role-media_server/README.md

 media_server
 =========

-This role sets up the arr-suite and media server in docker.
+This role sets up a media server and supporting services as docker containers.

 Requirements
 ------------